todor147/CS4084_Group_1/README.md

    - Profile Management (height, weight, BMI)

 2. **Health Tracking**
-   - Step Counter
+   - Step Counter with background service
-   - Water Intake Tracking
+   - Water Intake Tracking with visualization
-   - Mood Tracking
+   - Mood Tracking with emotion selection
-   - Meal Logging
+   - Meal Logging with food group categorization
-   - Workout Tracking
+   - Workout Tracking with types and intensity
-   - Meditation Timer
+   - Meditation Timer with session tracking
-   - Sleep Tracking
+   - Sleep Tracking with quality assessment

 3. **Data Analysis**
-   - Health Dashboard
+   - Health Dashboard with all metrics
-   - Progress Tracking
+   - Progress Tracking with visual indicators
-   - Goal Setting
+   - Goal Setting and completion tracking

 4. **Data Export**
    - JSON export of all health data